 Other Factors to Consider When Choosing a College

-If you are applying for a mix of community and private college or private universities, creating a list of all your potential applications can be helpful.
+If you are applying for a mix of community colleges and public universities, creating a list of all your potential applications can be helpful.

 You can organize this list by “match,” “reach,” and “safety” schools in order to help you consider all your options.